cnorick/curse-of-strahd-notes/Locations/Old Bonegrinder (O).md

 If inspecting the barrel:
 >As you look into the barrel, the sweet smell of pastries blends horridly with a stench that burns your nostrils.

+- The barrel holds glistening, greenish-black demon ichor

 - Anyone still addicted knows the smell of the dream pastries right away
+- If anyone looks in the oven, they also recognize them

 ### The Megaliths